Pneumococcal Conjugate Vaccine (10-Valent)

 Concurrent drug therapy issues:

-• Vaccines: In order to maximize vaccination rates, the Canadian National Advisory Committee on Immunization (NACI) recommends simultaneous administration of all age-appropriate vaccines (live or inactivated) for which a person is eligible at a single clinic visit, unless contraindications exist.
+• Vaccines: In order to maximize vaccination rates, the Canadian National Advisory Committee on Immunization (NACI) recommends simultaneous administration (ie, >1 vaccine on the same day at different anatomic sites) of all age-appropriate vaccines (live or inactivated) for which a person is eligible at a single clinic visit, unless contraindications exist.

-• Altered immunocompetence: Use with caution in severely immunocompromised patients (eg, HIV, patients receiving chemo/radiation therapy, or other immunosuppressive therapy including high dose corticosteroids); may have a reduced response to vaccination.
-In general, inactivated vaccines should be administered ≥2 weeks prior to planned immunosuppression when feasible (Rubin, 2014).
+• Altered immunocompetence: Use with caution in severely immunocompromised patients (eg, patients receiving chemo/radiation therapy, or other immunosuppressive therapy including high dose corticosteroids); may have a reduced response to vaccination.
+In general, household and close contacts of persons with altered immunocompetence may receive all age appropriate vaccines (IDSA [Rubin, 2014]; NCIRD/ACIP, 2011); inactivated vaccines should be administered ≥2 weeks prior to planned immunosuppression when feasible (IDSA [Rubin 2014]).

 • Routine immunization: Antibody response is provided only against pneumococcal serotypes included in the vaccine.
 Antibody response may also be observed to diphtheria toxoid, tetanus toxoid, and protein D (derived from nontypeable Haemophilus influenzae); however, recommended routine administration schedules for diphtheria, tetanus, or H. influenzae type b vaccines should still be followed.